MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 # How to: Extend the Visual Studio build process
 The [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] build process is defined by a series of [!INCLUDE[vstecmsbuild](../extensibility/internals/includes/vstecmsbuild_md.md)] *.targets* files that are imported into your project file.
 One of these imported files, *Microsoft.Common.targets*, can be extended to allow you to run custom tasks at several points in the build process.
 This article explains two methods you can use to extend the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] build process:

-- Overriding specific predefined targets defined in the common targets (*Microsoft.Common.targets* or the common *.targets* file that it imports).
+- Overriding specific predefined targets defined in the common targets (*Microsoft.Common.targets* or the files that it imports).

 - Overriding the "DependsOn" properties defined in the common targets.